gdkimaiyo/SmartPay/README.md

 # SmartPay
-A Smart System App providing a smart way of detecting card types while protecting user data.
+A SmartPay App providing a smart way of detecting card types for a user while focusing on protecting user and data privacy by masking card numbers as USER types.